 - How can we create a work environment that is welcoming and provides opportunities for personal and professional growth to promote retention?

 - How are we focusing on manager training to provide the resources, skills and accountability for the inclusion of every employee?

 - How might we adjust faculty lines, major requirements and other aspects of our curriculum to correct for past injustices and enact our present-day values?

 - How are we spending and investing our resources?
 What opportunities can we take to increase our support for Black-owned businesses specifically and local partners more generally?

 - What symbols at the college, including building names, require review and possible change?

 - How can we properly acknowledge and reward the work done by students, staff and faculty to advance equity and inclusion at all times but especially when such work is often invisible?
-How can we turn the identity tax into a valued part of a colleague’s work, if they choose to engage in it?
+How can we turn cultural taxation into a valued part of a colleague’s work, if they choose to engage in it?